-For this reason, all officers, directors, board members, and employees of BCBSAZ and its wholly owned subsidiaries are required to report any criminal felony charge, indictments, plea agreements, convictions, or violations of insurance law to the BCBSAZ Chief Human Resources Officer or their Organization's Compliance Officer within 10 days.
+For this reason, all officers, directors, board members, and employees of the Company, and its wholly owned subsidiaries, are required to report any criminal felony charge, indictments, plea agreements, convictions, or violations of insurance law to the AZ Blue Chief People Officer or their Organization's compliance officer within 10 days.

-All officers, directors, and employees of BCBSAZ and its wholly owned subsidiaries who are required to hold current, active and unrestricted medical credentials, such as MD, RN, PT, and R.Ph, and have a change in status for that license must report the change immediately to their supervisor and the BCBSAZ Chief Human Resources Officer.
+All officers, directors, and employees of the Company and its wholly owned subsidiaries who are required to hold current, active and unrestricted medical credentials, such as MD, RN, PT, and Ph, and have a change in status for that license must report the change immediately to their supervisor and the AZ Blue Chief People Officer.